CodeSample15/Squiggly/README.md

 ![colorTest.sqgly](/media/ColorTest.gif)
 [colorTest.sqgly](/console_games/colorTest.sqgly)

-As you can see, the idea of this language is to create simple programs with relatively simple code.
+As you can see from these example scripts, the idea behind this language is to create simple programs with relatively simple code.

 ## Build/Run instructions: